Analyze successful stores in existing markets

 - Click OK.

-The 2021 Renter Occupied HUs layer is added to the map.
+The color coded layer is created and added to the map.

-- Drag the Facilities layer above the 2021 Renter Occupied HUs Layer.
+- Drag the Facilities layer above the Renter Occupied HUs layer.

-The Facilities layer is now visible, but the 2021 Renter Occupied HUs Layer obscures the basemap and blends in with the Facilities features.
-You'll adjust the transparency to make it easier to see the underlying streets and the Facilities layer.
+The Facilities layer is now visible, but the Renter Occupied HUs layer obscures the basemap.
+You'll increase the transparency to make it easier to see the underlying streets.

-- In the Contents pane, select 2021 Renter Occupied HUs Layer to select it.
+- In the Contents pane, select Renter Occupied HUs to select it.

-- On the ribbon, click the Group Layer tab, and in the Effects group, for Transparency, type 50 and press Enter.
+- On the ribbon, click the Color Coded Group Layer tab.
+In the Effects group, for Transparency, type 50 and press Enter.

-The layer's transparency changes, and you can more easily locate your stores.
-Notice that two stores are in areas with a relatively high percentage of renter-occupied housing units, which is indicated by red shading.
-You'll select the two stores and further explore how they perform in areas with high renter housing.
+Two stores are in areas with a relatively high percentage of renter-occupied housing units, indicated by red shading.
+You'll select the two stores and investigate further.

 - In the Contents pane, right-click Facilities, point to Selection, and choose Make this the only selectable layer.

-- On the ribbon, on the Map tab, in the Selection group, click Select.
+- On the ribbon, click the Map tab.
+In the Selection group, click the Select button.

-- On the map, draw a selection box around the two stores.
+- On the map, draw a box around the two stores in red block groups.

-The two stores highlight, indicating they are selected.
+The two stores are highlighted, indicating they are selected.

-- In the Contents pane, ensure the Facilities layer is selected and press Ctrl+T to open the attribute table.
+- In the Contents pane, confirm that the Facilities layer is selected and press Ctrl+T to open its attribute table.

 In the attribute table, the two selected stores are highlighted in blue.
 These are the same stores you previously identified as having the highest sales.
 Their success in this location indicates that a relatively high percentage of renter-occupied housing can be beneficial for your new location.